oaisd-ctc/Underloading/README.md

 - Product | Calculates the product of an array
 - ToString | Converts an array into a string
 - Dupe | Duplicates an array a specified amount of time
-- Additional Method 3
+- AddArrays | Adds two arrays together
-- Additional Method 4
+- SubArrays | Subtracts two arrays from each other

 <br>